Is contaminated diesel bugging you?

 The winter periods can be the busiest periods for some companies and downtime due to contaminated diesel, is not acceptable.
 Regular fuel checks throughout the year will enable you to keep an eye on your fuel quality and ensure full uptime of equipment and machinery.

 As well as summer, you need to ensure a winter fuel check is carried out to remain pro-active during busy business periods.

 What’s the worse that could happen?

-If your oil analysis results suggest that your fuel is more like Dr Pepper rather than diesel then you’ll require an oil disposal.
-This means that an oil disposal company like us will have to remove the waste oil from your tank and dispose of it to government standards.
+If your oil analysis results suggest that your fuel is more like Dr Pepper rather than diesel, then you’ll need to dispose of your old oil.
+This means you’ll likely require the professional services of a company like Crown Oil Environmental, who will be able to assist you with the removal of the waste oil from your tank and dispose of it to current government standards.